JohnnyXavier/johnnyxavier.github.io/_posts/database/2018-11-30-postgres-nosql-2.md

   7 | {"name": "laura", "last_name": "tedesco", "country": "france", "nationality": "italian"}

 ```
-exactly what you would expected!
+exactly what you would have expected!

 so... this is postgresql right? **right!**
 and this is sql right? *mmm kinda...*